1932-02-27

 As mentioned above the mail bags were found on the 2nd March.
 According to Nierinck 1.482 covers were recovered.
 A part of the mail was returned to the senders and some mail was forwarded to Europe via France.

 Mail to the Nordic countries is scarce.
-Only one cover to Denmark has been recorded.
+Only two covers have been recorded – both are shown below.

 A.